derrick-x/derrick-x.github.io/ml-articles/machine-learning-math.md

 $$\frac{\delta C}{\delta w_{l-1}^{ij}}=2(a_l^i-y^i)N'(b_l+\sum_{j=1}^{n}a_{l-1}^iw_{l-1}^{ij})a_{l-1}^j$$
 $$\frac{\delta C}{\delta b_l^i}=2(a_l^i-y^i)N'(b_l^i+\sum_{j=1}^{n}a_{l-1}^iw_{l-1}^{ij})$$
 $$\frac{\delta C}{\delta a_{l-1}^j}=\sum_{i=1}^{n}2(a_l^i-y^i)N'(b_l^i+\sum_{j=1}^{n}a_{l-1}^iw_{l-1}^{ij})w_{l-1}^{ij}$$
 The main thing to note here is that for every neuron activation in a layer, its activation will be influenced by every neuron activation in the previous layer, so we need to sum up those derivatives to compute $$\frac{\delta C}{\delta a_{l-1}}$$.
-For multiple training data points, simply sum all\*\* the gradients together to get the average change to optimally fit all outputs.
+For multiple training data points, simply sum all\*\*\* the gradients together to get the average change to optimally fit all outputs.
 With the full gradient derivative computed, we now shift every weight and bias by a tiny fraction of its corresponding derivative value.
 This should inch us slightly closer to a better predictor.
-After repeating this process over and over on the training data, we should have a pretty solid handwritten digit recognizer.
+There's more to say about how parameters get updated for optimal long-term improvement, but after repeating this process over and over on the training data, we should have a pretty solid handwritten digit recognizer.
 ## Memorizing Without Learning
 A problem I encountered when building my own neural network was that while the cost appeared to have decreased to nearly zero, it still did barely better than blind guessing on handwritten digits I drew myself.
 This problem is called overfitting - where the weights and biases have been adjusted to match the training data perfectly, but performs poorly on new data.